 Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Brunei, Canada, Chile, Vatican City, South Korea, Costa Rica, Croatia, El Salvador, United Arab Emirates, United States, Guatemala, Honduras, Hong Kong, Israel, Japan, Macao, Macedonia, Malaysia, Mauritius, Mexico, Monaco, Montenegro, Nicaragua, New Zealand, Panama, Paraguay, Saint Kitts and Nevis, San Marino, Serbia, Seychelles, Singapore, Uruguay, Venezuela

-There are no compulsory vaccines, although it is advisable to consult with the Foreign Health Services of our Community, as well as keep up to date the tetanus, essential or reminder vaccine.
+There are no compulsory vaccinations, although it is advisable to consult with the External Health Services of our Community, as well as to have the tetanus, essential or reminder vaccine up to date.